es-repo/CallTracing/docs/README.md

 ## Purpose

-This library was developed with the aim to track mock calls within unit tests for .NET.
+This library was developed with the aim to track mock calls in unit tests for .NET.
 Although other use cases could be discovered.

 ## Motivation